 In 1993 The Munster Literature Centre started presenting spring literary festivals.
-Until 2009 this festival was called 'Éigse' (an Irish word meaning a gathering of poets and writers) and had a tradition of giving the festival a theme.
+Until 2009, this festival was called 'Éigse' (an Irish word meaning a gathering of poets and writers) and had a tradition of giving the festival a theme.
 Past themes included 'Dinnsheanchas: Lore of Place' (2010), 'Humour & Irony' (2009), 'Belief & Unbelief' (2008), 'War & Politics' (2007) and 'Love & Desire' (2006).

 In 2012 the festival became purely about poetry and was named the Cork Spring Poetry Festival.
 In 2016 the festival rebranded as the Cork International Poetry festival to acknowledge the reach of our programme, which stretches around the globe.

 The Cork International Poetry Festival is brought to you by the Munster Literature Centre, 84 Douglas Street, Cork, Republic of Ireland.
 The festival director regrets that deficiencies in budget and time-slots mean that he cannot programme even all the writers he admires already and consequently cannot consider unsolicited requests to partake in the festival line-up.
 However, he does welcome writers sending him new books to the above address so that he can get acquainted with their work.
 The Munster Literature Centre also produces the Cork International Short Story Festival each year.